krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 ```html
 <h1>Person details: {{ '{{ person.name }}' }}</h1>
 ```
-At runtime, the expression is evaluated and it's return value is printed instead.
+At runtime, the expression is evaluated and it's return value is printed.

 Note: ngoy uses the [Spring EL](https://docs.spring.io/spring/docs/4.3.10.RELEASE/spring-framework-reference/html/expressions.html) library for expression/evaluation.
 Please consult their docs for what's possible.
 It's syntax is almost conform to Angular's.